jerturowetz/notes/to-do-wedding.md

 - Finalize cooler & necklace with Eitan
 - Music & DJ software finalize
 - Make a reso at stock bar (10 ppl 9pm)
+- Figure out first dance
+- Talk to Nick about the hora

 ### Honeymoon-specific